rqlite/rqlite/DOC/CLUSTER_MGMT.md

 If an rqlite process crashes, it is safe to simply to restart it.
 The node will pick up any changes that happened on the cluster while it was down.

+## Automatically removing failed nodes
+rqlite supports automatically removing both non-reachable voting and non-voting (read-only) nodes.
+A non-reachable node is defined as a node that the Leader cannot heartbeat with.
+To enable reaping set `-raft-reap-nodes` when launching `rqlited`.
+The reaping timeout for each type of node can be set independently, but defaults to 72 hours.
+It is recommended that this is set to at least double the maximum expected recoverable outage time for a node or network partition for voting nodes.
+Note that the timeout clock is reset if a cluster elects a new Leader.

+> :warning: **Setting this time too low for voting nodes could cause an rqlite cluster to XXXX?, which could complicate recovery of the cluster.**

 ## Recovering a cluster that has permanently lost quorum
 _This section borrows heavily from the Consul documentation._